Freedom of Information Act (FOIA) Requests

-The park district has designated Jennifer Hermonson, as its FOIA officer.
+The Park District has designated Elizabeth Sampson and Sherri Harry as their FOIA officers.
 Check below for common FOIA requests.
 If your FOIA request is not listed below, please submit all FOIA Requests for in writing via regular mail, email or facsimile to:

 There is no copying fee for the first 50 black and white standard-sized copies.
 The fee for additional copies is 15 cents per page.
 Actual cost will be charged for copies of documents not of standard size, and for the recording medium (e.g. compact disk, tape, DVD) when applicable.

 You can learn more about FOIA at the Illinois Attorney General’s website.